 Tips To Choose A Great Neck Pillow To Alleviate Pain & Provide Comfort And Support

-Using a neck pillow is a great way to help relieve muscular stiffness as well as headaches.
+Using a neck pillow for relief is a great way to help relieve muscular stiffness as well as headaches.
 The right pillow can also help with a more restful and healing night’s sleep.
-One of the most profound benefits is the effect using a good neck pillow can have on the curve and alignment of the neck when used properly over a period of time.
+One of the most profound benefits is the effect using a good ergonomic pillow can have on the curve and alignment of the neck when used properly over a period of time.

-It is important to choose the right neck pillow and to become familiar with which neck pillows will provide the best pain relief and support.
+It is important to choose the right pillow for relief and to become familiar with which ones will provide the best support for you.

 Is it time for a new pillow?
 A 6 year old pillow can get 10 to 25 percent of it’s actual weight from dust mites and their by-products!

 We sleep almost a third of our lifetime, thus it is important to have a good, supportive pillow to help prevent neck pain as well as related sleeping problems.
-There are many pillows which offer good support and pain relief.
-You may have to try more than one to find the best pillow for you and your needs, but lets try to get some basics down and then look at a method to help you determine the right one.
+There are many pillows for cervical spine support which offer better alignment and pain relief.
+You may have to try more than one to find the neck pillow relief for you and your needs, but lets try to get some basics down and then look at a method to help you determine the right one.

 Sleeping is often difficult for people with neck pain.
-A properly designed neck pillow will provide anatomically correct postural alignment regarding the head, neck and shoulders in both back and side sleeping positions.
+A properly designed pillow will provide anatomically correct postural alignment regarding the head, neck and shoulders in both back and side sleeping positions.
 If your neck pillow is not supporting you properly you can experience stiff neck, headaches or even pain in the shoulder, arm and hand.

 Trying to choose the best pillow is often very frustrating.
 For proper neck pillow relief, there needs to be ergonomic solutions that fit your particular needs.
 It is well worth the time spent doing a little research, since a supportive pillow has many health benefits.
-On the left you see a proper pillow support for side sleeping.
+On the left you see a proper support for side sleeping.
 Notice the neck is aligned.
 The other 2 examples show a pillow too low and one too high.

-A quality of a supportive pillow for the neck is making use of a contoured neck portion, which helps to support the anatomical curve in a natural, healthy neck posture throughout the evening.
-This helps to prevent strain of muscles and uneven pressure on joints which can cause inflammation, a common cause of neck pain when waking in the morning.
+A quality of a supportive pillow for the neck is making use of a contours, which helps to support the anatomical curve in a natural, healthy posture throughout the evening.
+This helps to prevent strain of muscles and uneven pressure on joints which can cause inflammation, a common cause of neck stiffness when waking in the morning.

-When your head is positioned too far up or down too low relative to your body, the neck can be put under significant.
-If your head rolls too far to one side while back sleeping without the pillow responding or conforming to a different level, similar problems can result in upper back and neck pain.
+When your head is positioned too far up or down too low relative to your body, the neck can be put under significant stress.
+If your head rolls too far to one side while back sleeping without the pillow responding or conforming to a different level, similar problems can result in upper back as well.

-During the back sleep posture, the head must be supported with the proper height, yet it must prevent the head from being pushed forwards, which is frequent reason for restricted air flow passages, as well as keep the head from rotating excessively sideways which can strain neck muscles.
+During the back sleep posture, the head must be supported with the proper height, yet it must prevent the head from being pushed forward, which is a frequent reason for restricted air flow passages, as well as keep the head from rotating excessively sideways which can strain neck muscles and pinch nerves.

 Generally, neck pillows will come in different sizes and usually you should choose based on your size, however, if you have a saggy bed you may want to get a higher height pillow.
 An adjustable pillow is a good choice when different height levels are needed.
 Many pillows come in a variety of sizes and can be fitted to your exact measurements.

 For children or small framed adult there are smaller pillows specially designed for those who need less support but require the proper design.

 As we age and get older, we are subject to more degenerative changes and arthritis.
 Usually, the best pillow for seniors is one that provides soft support for the head and neck.
 Firm pillows are generally used in restoration of spinal curves, however, in many many seniors, this may not be advisable.
 As the neck changes when we get older, slow changes are best over a period of time, so using a soft, yet supportive pillow like the posture med is a popular choice for seniors, especially with degenerative disc disease.